Dumb Phone

 Although it seems counter-intuitive, a core part of achieving a dumb iPhone is to prevent the apps that you have approved from being deleted.

-This is because you'll likely add a content filtering VPN to connect your iPhone to a Content Policy , allowing you to restrict the websites that can be accessed on your dumb iPhone.
-It's important that you prevent this app from being deleted.
+If you're setting up a dumb iPhone, you'll likely add a content filtering VPN to block websites on your iPhone .
+It's important that you protect this app from being deleted.

 Filter your iPhone's Internet for a Distraction-Free Experience